UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- UTEP and its opponents have combined for 55 points -- this matchup's over/under -- only twice this year.

-- UTEP has combined with its opponents to score more than 55 points just twice this year.
+- North Texas has combined with its opponents to score more than 55 points in three of eight games this season.

-- The combined points per game average of the two teams, 50.1, is 4.9 points fewer than Saturday's over/under.
+- Saturday's total is 4.9 points higher than the combined 50.1 PPG average of the two teams.

-- These two squads combine to surrender 54.4 points per game, 0.6 fewer than this contest's over/under.
+- This contest's total is 0.6 points above the 54.4 these two squads combine to surrender per game this season.

 - The Miners and their opponents score an average of 52.4 points per game, 2.6 fewer than Saturday's total.

-- The 55-point total for this game is 7.3 points below the 62.3 points per game average total in Mean Green games this season.
+- The 55-point over/under for this game is 7.3 points below the 62.3 points per game average total in Mean Green games this season.

 UTEP Stats and Trends